kexiZeroing/kexiZeroing.github.io/src/blog/intro-to-typescript.md

 }
 ```

-Interfaces in TypeScript have an odd property.
-When multiple interfaces with the same name in the same scope are created, TypeScript automatically merges them.
-This is known as declaration merging.
-This is very different from `type`, which would give you an error if you tried to declare the same type twice.

 Another example is to specify an environment variable as a string in the global scope.
 This will be slightly different than the solution for modifying `window`.
-Inside of `@types/node` from DefinitelyTyped, the `ProcessEnv` interface is responsible for environment variables.
-It can be found inside of the `NodeJS` namespace.
+In the `@types/node` package provided by DefinitelyTyped, there is a `NodeJS` namespace, which includes the `ProcessEnv` interface.
+This interface defines the shape of `process.env` and is where you can add custom environment variable types. *(`NodeJS.Global`, `NodeJS.ProcessEnv`, `NodeJS.Process`, etc)*

 ```ts
 declare namespace NodeJS {